stdnt-c1/A-Hand-For-A-Game/README.md

+# Hand Gesture Recognition System
 <img src="images/tiles.svg" alt="Description" style="width: 100%; max-width: 600px; height: auto;">

-# Hand Gesture Recognition System

-_"Can I play a game with just a single hand without touching anything physically?"_
+> **Research Objective**: Investigating the feasibility of single-hand gesture-based gaming controls without physical input devices.

-A real-time hand gesture recognition system for gaming and control applications using MediaPipe and OpenCV.
+AzimuthControl is an experimental computer vision system that enables real-time hand gesture recognition for gaming applications.
+The system utilizes MediaPipe for hand landmark detection and implements custom gesture interpretation algorithms.

+> [!WARNING]
+> This is a research prototype with author-specific calibrations.
+It is not intended for general accessibility use or production deployment.

+> [!NOTE]
+> The system is optimized for the original author's hand anatomy and hardware configuration.
+Performance and accuracy may vary significantly with different users or setups.

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites

 Before installation, ensure you have the required environment.
-See **[Environment Setup Guide](docs/ENVIRONMENT_SETUP.md)** for detailed requirements including:
+See [Environment Setup Guide](docs/ENVIRONMENT_SETUP.md) for detailed requirements.

+> [!IMPORTANT]
-- Python 3.9+ (3.11 recommended)
+> - Python 3.9+ (3.11 recommended)
-- C++ compiler (MinGW-w64 or Visual Studio Build Tools for Windows)
+> - C++ compiler (MinGW-w64 or Visual Studio Build Tools for Windows)
-- Camera/webcam access
+> - Camera/webcam access
-- System libraries and dependencies
+> - System libraries and dependencies

 ### Installation

 ```bash
 # Clone the repository
 git clone https://github.com/stdnt-c1/HandsFree-Gaming.git